Gnanarathna/calculator/README.md

 ## 😊 Final Note

 I'm really happy to share this simple calculator app with you.
-It was a fun and educational project, and I hope you find it useful or inspiring! 💡📱
+It was a fun and educational project and I hope you find it useful or inspiring! 💡📱
-Feel free to explore, use, or improve it — and thanks for checking it out! 🙌
+Feel free to explore, use or improve it — and thanks for checking it out! 🙌

 ## 🎊 That's All!